shenoydotme/hugo-goa/README.md

 - `pgp`: Your PGP key.
 The value should be set to the key fingerprint, and the public key should pe placed in static/key_fingerprint.txt

 #### Privacy Warning

 It is recommended to keep your private data (phone number/ email) private.
 Especially if you don't use them for business.
 Adding it to your public will expose your data to the public.
 This is irreversible.

 #### Account Details

 ##### Google Scholar

 To get this ID, go to Google Scholar, press the "My Profile" tab at the top, then copy the text after the `user=` till the first subsequent `&` (e.g. the `ACCOUNT_ID` part in `https://scholar.google.com/citations?user=ACCOUNT_ID&hl=en`).

 ### Extras `[params.extra]`

 These settings for extra features that this site uses.

-- `copyright`: Add a copyright statement to the bottom of the theme. eg. `© 2016.
-Erlich Bachman.
+- `copyright`: Add a copyright statement to the bottom of the theme. eg. `© 2024.
+Panjim Goa.
 [Some Rights Reserved](https://creativecommons.org/licenses/by/3.0/)."`
 - `rss`: Enable rss icon next to social accounts.
 - `poweredby`: Help promote this theme and give the authors credit. eg. `true` or `false`.
 - `highlightjs`: Use highlightJS to highlight code on your site. eg. `true` or `false`.